-Our Counselling Studies and Therapeutic Communication course will help you if you are interested in starting a career in counselling, or want to develop and hone your existing professional skills.
-It offers theoretical knowledge and an academic foundation in counselling and for a variety of helping skills in professional contexts.
-The optional modules enable you to study the niche you would like to work in.
-This course has received recognition from a professional body, awarded the advanced training status from the National Counselling Society (NCS).
+Our postgraduate Counselling Studies and Therapeutic Communication course is for you if you are interested in counselling, or want to develop and hone your existing professional skills.
+It offers theoretical knowledge and an academic foundation in counselling for a variety of helping skills in professional contexts.
+Please note, this academic course is not a counselling training course and thus will not make you a registered counsellor.

 Sign up for course updates